networkteam/go-apibackend-boilerplate/docs/src/development/backend.md

 !!! note

-    Before running the tests, the [test database must be set up](#create-and-prepare-database-for-tests).
+    Before running the tests, the test database must be set up (happens automatically with Devbox).

 ```shell
 cd backend